 As a result of this, a freely falling elevator and the people inside it accelerate together, traveling always at exactly the same speed.
 Since all their motions are the same, nothing causes the people to move either toward the elevator’s ceiling or toward its floor.
 And so, if these people are in the middle of the elevator, perhaps even upside-down or sideways from our perspective, nothing seems to pull them in any direction.
 They will sense themselves as floating inside the elevator, as though there were no gravity.
 They will feel weightless, even though they and their elevator are falling more and more rapidly thanks to the pull of gravity — thanks, in other words, to their weight.

 From our perspective, watching our friends in free fall or in orbit, we know that they are subject to the Earth’s gravity.
-The elevator would not be falling, nor the spacecraft orbiting, were there no gravity from the Earth; and were the people inside these conveyances not subject to gravity, they would not travel in concert with their vehicles and would not feel weightless.
+The elevator would not be falling, nor the spacecraft orbiting, were there no gravity from the Earth.
+Meanwhile it is Earth’s gravity that also assures that the people inside these conveyances fall or orbit in exactly the same way; without perfect alignment of their motion with that of their vehicle, they’d quickly be slammed against one of its walls.
 Their experience of apparent weightlessness is caused by the universality of gravity, not by the absence of gravity, according to Newton.

 EINSTEIN’S VIEWPOINT — THE EQUIVALENCE PRINCIPLE